custom-cards/tracker-card/README.md

     type: js
 ```

-3. Add versioning to your existing cards inside you `ui-lovelace.yaml`
+3. Add versioning to your existing cards inside your `ui-lovelace.yaml`

 ```yaml
 resources: